THRIVE POLICY & ADVOCACY

-Heather Cleary, Executive Director, Peninsula Family Service
+Heather Cleary, CEO, Peninsula Family Service

 A San Mateo resident and a Bay Area native, Heather joined Peninsula Family Service in 2010 as Chief Financial Officer and has been Executive Director since 2016.
 She received her degree in Business Administration from California Polytechnic State University, San Luis Obispo, and got her professional start as an accountant at Arthur Andersen where she earned her CPA license.
 She will obtain her Masters in Public Administration degree at San Francisco State University in May 2017.